SabineEmden/odin-sign-up-form/README.md

 Web accessibility is also covered much later in the curriculum.
 I used what I have learned about accessibility while working on [Frontend Mentor challenges](https://www.frontendmentor.io/).

 Validating that the password fields match each other requires JavaScript.
 Using JavaScript for form validation is covered in a future lesson.
-My solution contains only the client-site validation for the email address.
+My solution only uses client-site validation for the email address.
+It does not have any required form fields as none where indicated in the design file.

 The form has no backend and doesn't send the submitted data anywhere.